St Petersburg concerts include an exciting mix of top-notch Russian performances and musicians that everyone gotta see.

 Usually, all the major St Petersburg concerts are taking place in beautiful surroundings and historical palaces in a baroque and neo-classical style setting, right in the heart of the city, so with easy access on foot, by metro, or by taxi, depending on where your hotel is situated.

-The beauty of attending these annual musical concerts and events are not only the great venues where they play, but also how they play.
-The quality of the music performed by the Russian musicians is really top-notch, and the diversity of the programs featured are very interesting and suitable for any music lover who wants enjoy a lively performance.
+The beauty of attending these annual musical concerts and events is not only the great venues where they play but also how they play.
+The quality of the music performed by the Russian musicians is top-notch, and the diversity of the programs featured is very interesting and suitable for any music lover who wants to enjoy a lively performance.

-Honestly speaking, if you’re on a visit to the Venice of the North, you can’t miss a philharmonic or a classical music concert, and its amazing acoustics or opera singers.
-Therefore, if you’re up for a unique musical experience find out below where to go for the best St Petersburg concerts.
+Honestly speaking, if you’re on a visit to Saint Petersburg, our cultural capital of Russia, you should not miss a philharmonic or a classical music concert, and its amazing acoustics or opera singers.

 Address: Ulitsa Dekabristov, 37 | St Petersburg 19021, Russia | Phone: +7 812 326-41-41